-Development proposals incorporating car parking provision will be expected to install charging points in convenient locations dedicated to individual dwellings or places of work/community activity for the purpose of charging electric vehicles unless there are exceptional reasons for not being able to do so (e.g. listed building constraints or site-specific factors
+Development proposals incorporating car parking provision will be expected to install charging points for Electric vehicles (EV) in convenient and safe locations dedicated to individual dwellings or places of work/community activity for the purpose of charging electric vehicles unless there are exceptional reasons for not being able to do so e.g. listed building constraints or site-specific factors.